 - decisions, and reasons for those decisions;

 - progress adults make towards their desired outcomes;

 - views of the adult and their carers;

 - professional assessment and analysis of risk.

 All organisations should audit safeguarding concerns and outcomes as part of their quality assurance (the local authority should use existing codes within the Safeguarding Adult Collections categories – see Safeguarding Adults Data Returns chapter).
-The South Tyneside Safeguarding Adult Board will regularly review the quality of recording as part of its performance and quality data scrutiny.
+The South Tyneside Safeguarding Children and Adults Partnership will regularly review the quality of recording as part of its performance and quality data scrutiny.

 Learning lessons from past mistakes and missed opportunities highlighted in Safeguarding Adult Reviews (see Safeguarding Adult Reviews), Serious Case Reviews and other reports emphasise the need for quality recording especially when managing abuse, neglect and risk.
 This includes providing rationales for actions and decisions, whether or not they were taken, and if not the reasons for this.

 Quality recording of adult safeguarding not only safeguards adults, but also protects workers by evidencing decision making based on the information available at the time.
 See the University of the West of England: The Importance of Keeping Records http://learntech.uwe.ac.uk/communicationskills/Default.aspx?pageid=1938.